PopovMaxim/PheonixEngine/README.md

 ## About This Repo

 (Important note!
-This script is distributed «as is» and will not be maintained.
-If you need completed 100% worked script (example: https://demo.eazy.codes), let me mail on: pmapkm@gmail.com)
+This script is distributed «as is» and will be not maintained.
+If you need completed and 100% worked script (example: https://demo.eazy.codes), let me mail on: pmapkm@gmail.com)

-This repository contains a script that allows you to run the MLM platform enchanted for sell Forex Experts and provides next features:
+This repository contains a script that allows you run the MLM platform enchanted for sell Forex Experts and provides next features:

 - User Registration (simple register or register by partner link)
 - License server for Forex Experts (key generator and checker)